Aenteas/MCTS/README.md

 This repository contains a fully customizable Monte Carlo tree search algorithm in C++17.
 The implementation uses policy based design with templates to make the following behaviors configurable:

 * Exploration strategy - Determines selection and backpropagation phases during the search
-* Transposition table - Provides memory management and storage for the nodes
+* Transposition table - Provides memory management and storage for the tree nodes
 * Rollout policy - Specifies the strategy used for the simulation phase
 * Scheduler - Time allocation strategy for each search phase
-* Game type - The type of board game that is currently played
+* Game type - The type of board game to play

 The transposition table implementation enables the user to specify a memory budget for the search tree.
 See details below.